orchardpark/freman/logger/Readme.md

 Rename the `config-example.py` file to `config.py` and fill in the configuration details.

 On Linux run the `launch.sh` script to start the logger.

+In order to run in development mode.
+Navigate to the `src` folder and run using `python logger.py --development`.